Travel Blog Nov 2024: Jeju Olle Trail , Part 1 of 3

 For Jeju Olle trail, the total trail length is 437km with a total of 27 routes.

 A seasoned trekker, Ms. Janice Loh introduced us to Jeju Olle trail.
-During research and planning, Ms. Loh and the website at https://jejuolletrailguide.net/ and the website owner, Mr. Jim Saunders provided us with great information to plan the trek.
+During research and planning, Ms. Loh and the website owner, Mr. Jim Saunders at https://jejuolletrailguide.net/ provided us with great information to plan the trek.
 A big thank you to both.

-All these along with kakao map, we are able to map out everything and plan out our routes details quite effectively.
-Do download the english guide ( in pdf) at the site and really read through them.
-You will certainly benefited heap from doing that.
+All these along with Kakao map, we were able to map out everything and planned out our routes details quite effectively.
+Do download the English guide ( in pdf) at the site and really read through them.
+You will certainly benefit heaps from doing that.

-We will share our routes, the planning thought process around it, the accommodations we stayed in as well as how we go about taking public transport without understanding a single Korean character, from a foreign visitor perspective.
+We will share our routes, the planning thought process around it, the accommodations we stayed in as well as, how we go about taking public transport without understanding a single Korean character, from a foreign visitor's perspective.

-Will also highlight what we like and dislike and what we will do differently if given a choice again too.
+Will also highlight what we like and dislike and what we will do differently if given a choice again.

 #AFewKeyPointsToNote